fuckyouosowner/Fuck-You-OS-THE-MOST-SECURE-OS-TO-EVER-EXIST/README.md

 So after FBI's ENTIRE engineer team fixes it they get what's your name? what's your favourite colour? and boom bob likes blue.

+You can support FuckYouOS via monero : 87NoSUxSQFS7nfW9NQfN5DFgJLtF6dTXYGBVrEFaqUWsceHCuttRUhXWLdyKjZdLcNCr79XkKBw9uaLPoXAiEoWQ2KTT7Gp

 This was my fucking honor dealing with you..
 FUCK YOU ALL

-Fuck You OS ~The Next Gen operating system coming Mar.
-35 .
-2190 BCE
+Fuck You OS ~The Next Gen operating system coming Apr.
+30 .
+2025 BCE